André de Toth | Subjects

 A Semi-documentary - but not a crime film

-Slattery's Hurricane (1949) shows some of the features
+Slattery's Hurricane (1949) shows some features of the Semi-documentary crime film.

 the characters do face danger in the course of the story, like

-The film stars Richard Widmark, and Widmark later made a similar
+The film stars Richard Widmark.
+Widmark later made a similar

 Red Skies of Montana (1952), which deals with government

 firefighters.
-Just about all the semi-doc characteristics found
+Just about all the semi-documentary characteristics found

 in Slattery's Hurricane listed above, can also be found

 in Red Skies of Montana.
 Widmark is quite convincing at